dantleech/blog/source/_posts/2022-02-27-song-ballad-of-senior-dev.md

 _two days later_

-I invested a short amount of time over two evenings writing the lyrics, the following weekend I then recorded an initial version of the song, a very poor Nick-Cave style ballad, it was out of time and not very great.
-I resolved to record a metal version of it instead and that it what we have here.
+I invested a short amount of time over two evenings writing the lyrics, the following weekend I then recorded an initial version of the song (version 1), a very poor Nick-Cave style ballad, it was out of time and not very great.
+I resolved to record a metal version of it instead and that it.

+On Saturday, I spent 4 hours recording a first "metal" (version 2).
+Usually I find that as much as I hate the thing I'm recording, the more I work on it the more I can make it something I "like".
+Listening to "version 2" now I'm pretty sure it was doomed.
+So I then started version 3, it took the remainder of Saturday and then Sunday morning before and after the anti-war demonstration.

-I remembered to push up the kick drum in the mix, for the vocals I tried mitigating the poor acoustics in the room by putting a sheet over my head.
+Comparing it to Lamb of God mixes I tried to turn up the kick drum and make it "click".
+For the vocals I tried mitigating the poor acoustics in the room by putting a sheet over my head.
 I think that _did_ improve the quality, but not hugely, and it made reading the lyrics and performing repeated takes tiresome, so I abandoned that and accepted the reverb.

+I actually googled "meatal song structure" after recording and failing with version 2, and decided on something simple with a verse, chorus and bridge.

 The final version here seems very loud, louder and more distorted than the final in mix in Ardour.